SymfonyCasts/lemon-squeezy/sfcasts/outline/outline.md

   `$description .= $product->getName() . ' for $' . number_format($product->getPrice()/100, 2) . ' x ' . $cart->getProductQuantity($product) . '<br>'`
 - And finally in `product_options` set `'description' => $description,`
 - Checkout again - much better, I like this workaround!
-- We can do much more, change the image, etc - but I will leave it to you.
+- We can do much more, change the image, etc. - but I will leave it to you.

 ## Complete the Checkout
 - Now, let's finally complete the checkout!
 - It shows us a successful alert:
   > Thanks for your order!
-- It can be configured as well and it's a product-specific config.
+- It can be configured as well, and it's a product-specific config.
 - Open LS dashboard > Store > Products > A product > Confirmation modal.
 - There it is!
 Title & Message fields which the defaults I see.
 I'm pretty happy with the defaults, maybe just add more exclamations because I'm super excited!